 In comes Tunisian crochet to do away with all of that.
-It is easily worked in the round, in this case with an ordinary crochet hook.
+These Tunisian crochet face scrubbies are easily worked in the round with an ordinary crochet hook.

 Initially I was planning to make this pattern freely available as a blog post, but it has so many photos that I decided that it would be better to release it first as a PDF file in the shop and then maybe update this blog post with all of the details.

 UPDATE: Please scroll on for the pattern for Tunisian crochet face scrubbies on this page, or get the PDF from the buttons below.